Yamaguchi’s Reasoning for Nuclear Disarmament: A Multifaceted Vision for a Safer World

 3.1 The Cost of Nuclear Arms

 Yamaguchi’s economic argument was grounded in the staggering costs associated with maintaining and modernizing nuclear arsenals.
-On the flip side, he cited studies showing that the United States alone spends over $800 billion annually on its nuclear forces, a figure that includes research, development, and maintenance.
+He cited studies showing that the United States alone spends over $800 billion annually on its nuclear forces, a figure that includes research, development, and maintenance.
 For Japan, the financial burden of maintaining a nuclear‑capable deterrent—though it does not possess nuclear weapons—was far less, yet the potential costs of nuclear escalation were immeasurable.

 3.2 Redirecting Resources to Sustainable Development